 The Allen County Highway is responsible for the maintenance and preservation of 1,354.58miles of public roadways, 392 bridges, over 800 culverts, 8,756 signs, 30 traffic signals, 300 miles of pavement markings, hundreds of drainage structures, and many miles of side ditches along our county roads.

 The Highway Department is operated from three different locations.
 The Central office is located in downtown Fort Wayne.
-This office houses the Administration, and Engineering Divisions.
+This office houses the Administration, Engineering Divisions, Technical Services Divisions..
 The Central office oversees the department's budget and administers all our maintenance and construction programs.
 Our North and South Maintenance Facilities handle the day-to-day maintenance of our roads.
 This may include berming, patching, mowing, grading, brush cutting, and snow/ice removal.

 The dividing line between the North Maintenance Facility and the South Maintenance Facility is Bass Road and the Maumee River.